logan-pearce/olpefit/README.md

 using a Gibbs sampler Metroplis-Hastings MCMC.
 Runs in parallel, where each process acts an independent walker.
 For details, see Pearce et. al. 2019.

-LAPF works in three steps: <br>
+LAPF works in three steps (plus an optional 4th): <br>
     apf_step 1: Locate central object, companion, and empty sky area in the image <br>
+    apf_step 2a: MCMC using only one walker to fine-tune the intial guess before unleashing the walkers in step 2.
+Optional step.
+Step 2 will either take input from the output of step 2a or step 1 (set by the -i flag in step 2). <br>
     apf_step 2: MCMC iterates on parameters of 2D model until a minimum number of trials <br>
                are conducted on each parameter.
 Each process outputs their chain to an <br>
                individual file. <br>
                Designed to run on the Texas Advance Computing Center Lonestar 5 compter in parallel processing <br>
     apf_step 3: Take in output of step 2 and apply corrections, including the NIRC2 distortion solutions of <br>
                Yelda et.al.
 2010 and Service et.al.
 2016, to determine relative separation <br>
                and position angle and corresponding metrics. <br>

 Supporting scripts in this repository: <br>
     make_squiggle_plots.py: Use relative astrometery from LAPF and Gaia position/proper motion to test for common proper <br>
     motion between companion and star.